bjlkeng/bjlkeng.github.io/source/posts/autoregressive-autoencoders.rst

 *(As an aside: I'm really a big fan of higher-level frameworks like Keras, it's quite wonderful.
-The main reason is that for most things I have the nice Keras frontend, and then occassionally I can dip down into the underlying primitives when needed via the Keras "backend".
+The main reason is that for most things I have the nice Keras frontend, and then occasionally I can dip down into the underlying primitives when needed via the Keras "backend".
 I suspect when I eventually get around to playing with RNNs it's not going to be as wonderful but for now I quite like it.)*